nagn/Faucet-Forwarding/README.md

 Functions
 ------------
+upnp_set_description(string description)
+Sets a description to be registered once upnp_forward_port is called.
+Note that this must be set before upnp_forward_port is called, otherwise the default "Faucet Forwarding Extension" will be used instead.

 upnp_discover(double delay)
 Search for Internet Gateway Devices on the network and attempt to see if they support universal plug and play.
 This must be called first before attempting to forward a port.
 Returns 0 if successful,